 Although currently a niche financial instrument, stablecoins might become established as a means of payment and store of value outside of the crypto market.
 Future regulation and the potential involvement of BigTechs or payments companies could make stablecoins an option for retail payments and support quick adoption by many users.
 Corporate demand could also become a driver for stablecoin adoption.
 As firms are increasingly interested in distributed ledger technology to underpin their internal processes, they will be looking for DLT-based financial services for seamless integration and as an enabler of new technical solutions like programmable payments.
 DeFi, the growth driver so far, will be tested with more restrictive monetary policies ahead.
 In the longer term, robust DeFi services could still become mainstream.

 To sum it up, stablecoins can cater for DLT payment needs outside the hitherto parallel world of crypto assets but will face competition.
 So far, stablecoins are used only in the crypto space, and they carry a number of risks.
 Other options like tokenized bank deposits14 or digital currencies issued by central banks15 are mostly at conceptual or test stages, but first projects have gone live.
 Moreover, efficient traditional payment systems will rival blockchain-based solutions.
 Regulatory authorities will probably act if stablecoin volumes become significant, to enhance the stability of the financial system – be it traditional, crypto or merged – as well as the means and mechanisms of exchange it is built on.

 About the author

 Heike Mai is a Senior Economist at Deutsche Bank Research.
-Her recent work focuses on payment systems and innovations.
-She has been with Deutsche Bank’s research department since 2004, specializing in research on banking, financial markets and regulation. firstname.lastname@example.org
+Her recent work focuses on payment systems, digital currencies and non-bank finance.
+She has been with Deutsche Bank’s research department since 2004, and specialized in research on banking, financial markets and regulation.

 SUERF - The European Money and Finance Forum